Free Case Evaluation

 If there is a way to correct your behavior, do so.
 Move into the right lane, give the driver some space, and put down the phone.
-While the other driver may be overreacting, do your part to not contribute further to the situation.
+While the other driver may be overreacting, do your part to not provoke the situation further.

 By engaging an angry driver, you are adding fuel to a fire.
 And you really have no idea how large that fire may spread.
 Studies show that a firearm is present in a about 37% of aggressive driving incidents.
 Do not underestimate the other driver’s potential to cause harm.